I Haven’t Filed Taxes in 3 Years. What Do I Do?

 Potential Legal Actions

 The IRS has several legal tools at its disposal to collect unpaid taxes.
-If you fail to file your tax returns and respond to IRS notices, they may issue a federal tax lien on your property.
+If you fail to file your tax returns and respond to IRS notices, the IRS may begin the collection process, issue a tax assessment, and place a federal tax lien on your property.
 This lien can severely limit your ability to obtain loans or sell property.
-In more severe cases, the IRS can levy bank accounts, garnish wages, or even seize assets related to your federal income tax obligations.
+In more severe cases, the IRS can take levy action against a bank account, impose wage garnishment, or even seize assets related to your federal income tax obligations.

-Ignoring IRS notices can lead to criminal charges for tax evasion or fraud, resulting in up to five years in prison and fines up to $250,000.
+Ignoring IRS notices is not the same as willful tax fraud, but in extreme cases the IRS can pursue criminal charges and seek criminal penalties, resulting in up to five years in prison and fines up to $250,000.
 Prompt responses to IRS communication are vital to avoid severe legal consequences.

 Unfiled Tax Returns and Mortgage Applications

-When applying for a mortgage, financial institutions typically require proof of income, which is often substantiated through filed tax returns.
+When applying for a mortgage, financial institutions and mortgage lenders typically require proof of income, often verified through filed individual income tax returns.
 Unfiled tax returns can severely hinder your ability to secure a mortgage, as lenders may view this as a red flag concerning your financial reliability.
-Without these documents, it becomes challenging to demonstrate your income and financial stability, potentially resulting in denied applications or higher interest rates.
+Without these documents, it becomes challenging to demonstrate your income and financial stability, potentially resulting in denied applications or higher interest rates, which is why having accurate, professionally prepared tax returns and year-round tax planning is so important.

 Moreover, unfiled taxes might lead to a federal tax lien, further complicating your mortgage approval process by affecting your credit score and financial standing.
-It’s crucial to address any unfiled tax returns before initiating a mortgage application to ensure a smoother approval process and better loan terms.
+It’s crucial to address any unfiled tax returns before initiating a mortgage application to ensure a smoother approval process, better loan terms, and access to related financial opportunities during approval.

 Unfiled Tax Returns and School Financial Aid Applications (FAFSA)